Commit451/Lift/README.md

 ```

 # Note
-Due to the way that the version is stored in `SharedPreferences`, if you are adding Lift to an existing app, and also for the first time the user launches your app, the first callback will have the `oldVersion` value is equal to `VERSION_NOT_STORED` (-1).
+Due to the way that the version is stored in `SharedPreferences`, if you are adding Lift to an existing app, and also for the first time the user launches your app, the first callback will have the `oldVersion` and `newVersion` values equal to `Lift.VERSION_NOT_STORED` (-1).
 Make sure you are accounting for this as needed

 License
 --------

-    Copyright 2017 Commit 451
+    Copyright 2021 Commit 451

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.